Rickey Henderson: Legacy

 On May 1, 1991, Henderson stole his 939th base to pass Lou Brock and became the sport's all-time stolen base leader.
-Henderson's speech (at right) after breaking Brock's record was similar to the standard victory or award speech.
+Henderson's speech after breaking Brock's record was similar to the standard victory or award speech.
 He thanked God and his mother, as well as the people that helped him in baseball.
 Because his idol was Muhammad Ali, Henderson decided to use the words "greatest of all time."
 These words have since been taken by many to support the notion that Henderson is selfish and arrogant, although years later, Henderson revealed that he had gone over his planned remarks ahead of time with Brock, and the Cardinals Hall of Famer "had no problem with it.
 In fact, he helped me write what I was going to say that day."
 On the day of the speech, Brock later told reporters amiably, "He spoke from his heart."
 Brock and Henderson had had a friendly relationship ever since their first meeting in 1981.
 Brock pronounced the young speedster as the heir to his record, saying, "How are we gonna break it?"

 Henderson has mixed feelings about his comments:

 At the end of his July 2009 Hall of Fame induction, Henderson alluded to his earlier speech, saying:

 Asked if he believes the passage of time will improve his reputation, Henderson said:

 Henderson had 468 more stolen bases in his career than Brock, one short of 50% more than the game's second-most prolific basestealer.
-In 1993, Henderson stole his 1,066th base, surpassing the record established ten years earlier by Yutaka Fukumoto for the Hankyu Braves in Japan's Pacific League.
+In 1993, Henderson stole his 1,066th base, surpassing the world record established ten years earlier by Yutaka Fukumoto for the Hankyu Braves in Japan's Pacific League.
 In his prime, Henderson had a virtual monopoly on the stolen base title in the American League.
 Between 1980 and 1991, he led the league in steals every season except 1987, when he missed part of the season due to a nagging hamstring injury, allowing Mariners second baseman Harold Reynolds to win the title.
 Henderson had one more league-leading season after that stretch, when his 66 steals in 1998 made him the oldest steals leader in baseball history.
 Perhaps unsurprisingly, Henderson also owns the record for times caught stealing (335).
 Due to incomplete historical recordkeeping for that statistic, though, it is unknown whether he is the actual career leader.
 However, Henderson's overall 81% success rate on the basepaths is among the highest percentages in history.
 (Carlos Beltran ranks first among players with at least 300 career attempts, at just over 86%.)